 - And my personal favourite, low hanging fruit

 In fact, Fiona isn’t the only person to take a dislike to these overused phrases.
-Looking through Google, there are tonnes of articles and websites dating back years that are dedicated to this view.
-‘The Ridiculous Jargon Dictionary’, ’21 most hated business phrases’ and ’14 business jargon phrases that people love to hate’, are just some of the many examples!
+Tonnes of articles on google which share this view date back years; ‘The Ridiculous Jargon Dictionary’, ’21 most hated business phrases’ and ’14 business jargon phrases that people love to hate’, are just some of the many examples!

 Covid culture is now ‘moving the goal posts’

-While our love of business jargon hasn’t yet been jilted completely (sorry Fiona), the pandemic has introduced new phrases that are equally annoying and dare I say it, may also gradually replace some of the pre-Covid terms that are definitely a little worn out.
+While our love of business jargon hasn’t yet been jilted completely (sorry Fiona), the pandemic has introduced new phrases that are equally annoying.
+And dare I say it, may also gradually replace some pre-Covid terms that are definitely a little worn out.

 I recently asked my Skout compadres which new terms they have been using or they’ve frequently heard since March.
 Here’s what they said.

 - “Let’s do a Zoom” – The new way of saying “shall we arrange a meeting to discuss?”

 - “Sorry my dog is barking/ child is singing” – Or, whatever else is causing a distraction in the background of my virtual call.

 - “The new normal” – We’ve all had to adapt to the changes brought on by the impacts of Covid-19 and this phrase has definitely been used umpteen times since the beginning of the pandemic.